ResonantGeoData/ResonantGeoData/django-rgd-imagery/README.md

 The RGD imagery submodule has an optional setting:

-- `RGD_STAC_BROWSER_LIMIT`: (default of 1000) limit the response of STAC collection queries.
-An exception will be raised if a collection is requested with more than this many items.
 - Use the `MEMCACHE_*` options from `django-rgd` to configure `large_image` for use with Memcached.

 ## Models